kimst12/gnm/README.md

 setParam.m -- sets the variables that are used in the model FindP.m -- a function that iteratively solves for the total driving pressure applied to the model in order to have a median flow in the pial pvs of 18.7 microns/s branching_hexagon_model_pext.m -- the main code that creates and solves the model frref.m -- a function called by the model code to solve the matrix.
-It is from the MATLAB file exchange bhm_plot.m -- a function for visualizing the 3D network model and the results from the model find_stats.m -- a function called by bhm_plot.m
+It is from the MATLAB file exchange: https://www.mathworks.com/matlabcentral/fileexchange/21583-fast-reduced-row-echelon-form bhm_plot.m -- a function for visualizing the 3D network model and the results from the model find_stats.m -- a function called by bhm_plot.m